Economy of Russia: Modernization, regional and global integration and high-income economy (2009–2014)

 Rapid GDP and income growth continued until 2013.
 The most important topic of discussion in the economy for a decade was the middle-income trap.
 In 2013, the World Bank announced that Russia had graduated to a high-income economy based on the results of 2012 but in 2016 it was reclassified as an upper-middle income economy due to changes in the exchange rate of the Russian ruble, which is a floating currency.
 While the UN Human Development Index, which assesses progress in the standard of living, health and education, ranks Russia among the 'very high human development' countries.

 Russian leaders repeatedly spoke of the need to diversify the economy away from its dependence on oil and gas and foster a high-technology sector.
 In 2012 oil, gas and petroleum products accounted for over 70% of total exports.
 This economic model appeared to show its limits, when after years of strong performance, the Russian economy expanded by a mere 1.3% in 2013.
 Several reasons were proposed to explain the slowdown, including a prolonged recession in the EU, which is Russia's largest trading partner, stagnant oil prices, lack of spare industrial capacity and demographic problems.
-Political turmoil in neighbouring Ukraine added to the uncertainty and suppressed investment.

 Conflicts with the West, income stagnation, import substitution programs and a pivot to the East (2014–2021)

 Countries by natural gas proven reserves (2014), based on data from The World Factbook.
 Russia has the world's largest reserves.

 Following the annexation of Crimea in March 2014 and Russia's involvement in the ongoing War in Donbas, the United States, the European Union, Canada, and Japan imposed sanctions on Russia.
-This led to the decline of the Russian ruble and sparked fears of a Russian financial crisis.
-Russia responded with sanctions against a number of countries, including a one-year period of total ban on food imports from the European Union and the United States.

 According to the Russian economic ministry in July 2014, GDP growth in the first half of 2014 was 1%.
 The ministry projected growth of 0.5% for 2014.
 The Russian economy grew by a better than expected 0.6% in 2014.
-Russia is rated one of the most unequal of the world's major economies.
+Russia was rated one of the most unequal of the world's major economies.
+Its social security system comprised roughly 16% of the total GDP in 2015.

 As a result of the World Bank's designation of a high-income economy, Barack Obama issued a proclamation 9188: "I have determined that Russia is sufficiently advanced in economic development and improved in trade competitiveness that it is appropriate to terminate the designation of Russia as a beneficiary developing country effective October 3, 2014."
 U.S. Customs and Border Protection (CBP) indicated that Russia formally graduated from the GSP program on 4 October 2014.

 As of 2015, real income was still lower for 99% of Russians than it was in 1991.